Senior Lecturer in Accounting

 Monday 11:00 am - 1:00 pm

-Chandres is a Lecturer in Accounting and the Programme Director of the School of Business and Management’s largest degree.
+Chandres is a Senior Lecturer in Accounting.
 Before joining QMUL, Chandres held the position of Senior Lecturer in Management Accounting and led two courses at London Metropolitan University, over a fourteen-year tenure.

 He is also a part-time PhD student, under the supervision of Professor McCartney, Dr Rai and Dr. Girardi.
 His PhD area centres on Accounting and Ethics.
 In 2002, he accomplished an MSc Financial Management, Middlesex University.
 He also holds a PGCE from The Institute of Education, University of London and in 2015 gained recognition as a lecturer by being awarded the Senior Fellowship from the Higher Education Academy.

 His research area is linked to his passion for Accounting and Ethics, more specifically, the role of Ethics in Accounting Education and Training.
 In 2015, with Dr. Girardi, he published a chapter in ‘Development- Orientated Corporate Social Responsibility: Volume 2’.

 Chandres is a member of the Academy of Management, British Accounting and Finance Association, Centre for Corporate Responsibility and Sustainable Development, Net Impact, Association of International Accountants, Social Responsibility Review Network, British Accounting Association Academic membership and regular attendee of Management Accounting Research Group and British Academy of Management.